Document

 Three principals.
 One invariant.

-Every byte of plaintext lives in exactly one place: the user's hardware.
-Everything else — transport, storage, compute — handles ciphertext only.
+Target invariant: every byte of plaintext lives in exactly one place, the user's hardware.
+Everything else, transport, storage and compute, handles ciphertext only.

 Principal A